Harry556/Crazy_Snake/README.md

 3. 1.
 [1]Start a new game
 4. 2.
 [2]Load the game
 5. 3.
 [3]How to play
 6. 4.
-[4]Scores records
+[4]Change difficulty
 7. 5.
-[5]Change difficulty
-8. 5.
-[6]Exit the game
+[5]Exit the game
-9. If the player start a game, then all the console text will be clear, Then show the game page consist of the text and have the animation
+8. If the player start a game, then all the console text will be clear, Then show the game page consist of the text and have the animation
-10. Player controls the movement of the snake by press the direction key.
+9. Player controls the movement of the snake by press the direction key.
-11. If the player press key [p] while gaming, which will pause the game.
+10. If the player press key [p] while gaming, which will pause the game.
-12. If the player press key [s] while gaming, which will save the game.
+11. If the player press key [x] while gaming, which will save the game and back to the menu page.
-13. If the player press key [e] while gaming, which will back to the main page.
+12. If the player press key [e] while gaming, which will back to the main page.